17 Diet and Lifestyle Tips to Decrease Inflammation

 Inflammation is a hot topic these days – and for good reason!
-Chronic inflammation is being linked to many diseases including heart disease, rheumatoid arthritis, Alzheimer’s, Parkinson’s and cancer.
+Chronic inflammation is linked to many diseases including heart disease, rheumatoid arthritis, Alzheimer’s, Parkinson’s, cancer, PCOS, inflammatory bowel disease and more.
 The typical American diet can cause inflammation.
 It’s rich in pro-inflammatory compounds, and low in antioxidants and other nutrients that help to prevent and control inflammation.
-The good news is that diet and lifestyle changes can help decrease inflammation as well as improve overall health and future health risks.
+And our lifestyle of too little sleep and exercise and too much stress and sitting time compounds our risk!
+The good news is that there are things we can do decrease inflammation as well as improve overall health and future health risks.
+Read on to get my top 15 diet and lifestyle tips to decrease inflammation.

 What is inflammation?